openedx/cypress-e2e-tests/README.md

 <https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell>

-Also as a starting point it would be good to go through thes tutorial videos
+Also as a starting point it would be good to go through these tutorial videos

 <https://docs.cypress.io/examples/examples/tutorials.html#Best-Practices>